 You can use a barbell in many different ways.
 But they are best reserved for specific types of exercises.
 Those exercises are compound exercises.
 Compound exercises are any exercises that engage two or more different joints to fully stimulate entire muscle groups.
 Compound exercises allow you to lift heavier weights overtime which will increase overall strength.

 Olympic weightlifting, powerlifting, strongman, CrossFit, bodybuilding and strength training are built on a foundation of compound exercises.
 The different sports have specific exercises that they partake in but their training regimens all have the 5 main exercises in them.

 What are the 5 basic strength training exercises?
 They are the squat, deadlift, bench press, barbell row, and overhead press.
 There are other types of lifts and variations of lifts that are sport specific such as the clean and press, snatch, zercher squats, sumo deadlift, overhead squat or even the floor press.
 To use a barbell choose the compound exercise that best suits your program or goal.
 Load the bar with some weight and knock out each rep.

-Where To Get A Barbell
+Where To Get A Standard Barbell

 A barbell can be purchased online from a variety of different retailers.
 Checkout our online shop for barbells.
 Or visit some of the many brands like Rogue, American Barbell, Buddy Caps, Kabuki or FringeSport.
 You can even find a barbell at several different physical retail outlets and sporting good stores.
-Even try Craigslist.
+You can even try Craigslist.
 There’s always someone selling old weight sets.
 Just be sure to keep in mind everything that’s already been covered.